tildeinstitute/tildewiki/README.md

 * Logging can be output to `stdout` (default), to a file, or to /dev/null for some peace and quiet.

 I've been stress testing it with [tsenart/vegeta](https://github.com/tsenart/vegeta).
-With all the internal changes in v0.5, it can handle thousands of requests at once.
+With all the internal changes in v0.5, it can handle a *lot* of requests before performance starts to degrade.
-I did lose access to it during a 50,000 request surge after the index cache refresh interval passed.
-Not too shabby, right?

 Currently powering the [tilde.institute](https://tilde.institute) wiki:
 * [https://wiki.tilde.institute](https://wiki.tilde.institute)